chrisveness/geodesy/README.md

 ### Usage in Node.js

-The library can be used in a Node.js app from [npm](https://www.npmjs.com/package/geodesy):
+The library can be used in a Node.js app from [npm](https://www.npmjs.com/package/geodesy) (currently the [esm](https://www.npmjs.com/package/esm) package is required to load ES-modules):

 ```shell
 $ npm install geodesy esm